iocron/osclass-search-extended/README.md

 OSClass Search Extended Plugin
 ============================

-This plugin is for [OSClass](https://osclass.org) and extends the selectbox functionality / search functionality to simplify the search.
-The User can select the main category, then the plugin provides a second select list (by AJAX), so the user can choose a subcategory of the main category (can be nested endlessly)
+This plugin is for [OSClass](https://osclass.org) and adds a own navigation / search functionality to simplify the search.
+The User can select the main category, then the plugin provides dynamically a second select list, so the user can choose a subcategory of the main category (can be nested endlessly).

 ### Authors